mchirlin/JMeterForAppian/readme.md

 1. Start JMeter if it isn't already running:
  1. In a command prompt navigate to `JMETER_HOME\bin`.
  1. Run `jmeter.bat`.
-1. Open template.jmx included in the release.
+1. Open the `template.jmx` file included in the release.
 1. Update the following in JMeter:
  1. User Defined Variables (Test Plan and WorkBench) - change **BASE_URL** value to the correct site URL
  1. HTTP Request Defaults (Test Plan and WorkBench) - change **Server Name or IP** to the correct site URL.
  1. HTTP(S) Test Script Recorder - change **URL Patterns to Include** to correct site URL.
 All periods in the middle of the URL must be escaped with a backslash '\'.
 Leave the .* at the beginning and end of URL.
 1. Start recording - click **Start** on HTTP(S) Test Script Recorder
-1. Install JMeter certificate
+1. Install the JMeter certificate
  1. Right click `JMETER_HOME\bin\ApacheJMeterTemporaryRootCA.crt` and click Install Certificate
  1. Follow Next > Place all certificates in the following store > **Trusted Root Certification Authorities** > Next > Finish > Yes > OK
- 1. Configure browser to run through a proxy - Settings > Advanced > Change proxy settings<br />
- LAN settings > Use a proxy server for your LAN<br />
+ 1. Configure browser to run through a proxy - Settings > Advanced > Change proxy settings > LAN settings > Use a proxy server for your LAN<br />
  **Address**: localhost<br />
  **Port**: 8090